jha-lab/secrets/README.md

 ## Run SECRETS

 From the secrets directory, run the following command.
-This will launch jobs on slurm to run SECRETS on the MGTX dataset.
+This will launch jobs using slurm to run SECRETS on the MGTX dataset.
 See comments within files to adapt script for experiments.

 ```shell